opensearch-project/documentation-website/_data-prepper/log-analytics.md

 # HTTP source

-The [HTTP Source](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/http-source/README.md) accepts log data from FluentBit.
+The [HTTP Source](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/http-source/README.md) accepts log data from Fluent Bit.
 This source accepts log data in a JSON array format and supports industry-standard encryption in the form of TLS/HTTPS and HTTP basic authentication.

 # Processor